Lead Generation Is Evolving — Where Does Your Business Stand?

 - Retargeting Ads — Retargeting is a cost-effective B2B lead generation strategy that lets you build custom audiences of potential customers who have interacted with your brand and are more likely to buy from you.

 - PPC Ads — PPC lead generation lets you attract customers who are actively searching for your product or service.
+You can run these types of ads on platforms like Google Ads or Bing Ads.

 - Facebook Advertising — Social ads let you target your audiences on the very platform they spend the most time on.
 However, for B2B lead gen, a study discovered social media advertising had a conversion rate of 1.95% vs inbound lead generation at 3.82%.
 Why?
 It seems to be a matter of quantity over quality when it comes to b2b social media lead generation.
 That said, Facebook ads are still effective for generating leads in the awareness and research stages with a downloadable ebook or quality offer.